About Labradorite - History and Introduction

 Labradorite: Related or Similar Gemstones Back to Top

 Since labradorite is a feldspar, it is related to the feldspar group.
 Of the feldspar group, labradorite is closest related to the plagioclases, due to their calcium and sodium components.
 The other plagioclase feldspars are albite, oligoclase, andesine-labradorite, bytownite and anorthite.
 The plagioclase feldspars are minerals that constitute an important component of almost every igneous rock, which makes up a great deal of the Earth's crust.
 Albite has a higher double refraction than labradorite, whilst oligoclase has a lower double refraction than labradorite.
 Andesine has a lower refractive index than labradorite.
-Bytownite is typically colourless, white, grey or pale yellow whereas labradorite is usually darker colours.
+Bytownite is typically colorless, white, grey or pale yellow whereas labradorite is usually darker colors.
 Anorthite is transparent with a higher refractive index than labradorite.
 Labradorite is sometimes called "rainbow moonstone" (or by its trade name; "Madagascar moonstone") due to its adularescence, but true moonstone is a potassium orthoclase feldspar with a lower density and monoclinic crystals.
 Rainbow moonstone, as the trade name indicates, comes from Madagascar.
-It is an almost transparent oligoclase material (plagioclase), with a strong blue metallic lustre.
+It is an almost transparent oligoclase material (plagioclase), with a strong blue metallic luster.
 Rainbow moonstone is not a true moonstone; true moonstone is comprised of potassium orthoclase feldspar, but it is closely related to moonstone.

 Labradorite Gemstone Mythology, Metaphysical and Alternative Crystal Healing Powers Back to Top

 According to an Inuit legend, the Northern Lights are captured in the minerals on the coast of Labrador.
-This is not surprising considering the magical, iridescent colour of labradorite.
+This is not surprising considering the magical, iridescent color of labradorite.
 Labradorite is thought to be a magical stone that possesses powerful protective properties and helps its wearer to find their true path in life.
 It is thought to "bring light" to the otherwise unknown, and thus provide its wearer with insight.
 Additionally, labradorite is credited with having the ability to bring out the positive in people and calm overactive minds, bringing peace to its wearer.
 Labradorite is also thought to soothe menstrual problems, aid disorders of the lungs, prevent colds, help with digestion and regulate both metabolism and blood pressure.
-In traditional Hindu belief systems, labradorite is associated with the throat chakra, or vishuddha, which is the centre of purification.
+In traditional Hindu belief systems, labradorite is associated with the throat chakra, or vishuddha, which is the center of purification.
 The throat chakra is associated with hearing, speech and self-expression.
 Wearing labradorite is thought to contribute to true and honest expression.
 Labradorite is said to facilitate communication between the spiritual and physical world, helping its wearer to recall dreams and experiences from past lives.
 It is therefore thought to help bring out psychic abilities.

 Famous Labradorite Gemstones Back to Top